-The principal business of the Company is mineral exploration with a primary focus on uranium exploration in the Athabasca Basin region of northern Saskatchewan.
-The 36,757 hectare (90,829 acre) Genesis uranium project is located northeast of the Athabasca Basin, within the Wollaston-Mudjatk Transition Zone ("WMTZ").
+The principal business of the Company is mineral exploration with a focus on uranium exploration in the Athabasca Basin region of northern Saskatchewan.
+The 10,537-hectare (26,038 acre) Genesis uranium project is located northeast of the Athabasca Basin, within the Wollaston-Mudjatk Transition Zone ("WMTZ").
 All of Saskatchewan's operating uranium mines occur along the WMTZ where it extends to the southwest under the boundaries of the basin.

-In addition to the Genesis uranium project, the Company also has 844-hectare Sterling property located eight kilometres north of Houston, BC and during the year ended December 31, 2018, the Company acquired by option the right to earn up to an 80% interest in the Brownell Lake base metals property and the Olsen gold property, located near La Ronge, Saskatchewan.
+In addition to the Genesis uranium project, the Company also has 844-hectare Sterling property located eight kilometres north of Houston, BC.
+The Company cancelled its option right to earn up to an 80% interest in the Brownell Lake and the Olsen properties, located near La Ronge, Saskatchewan on March 1, 2019.